mephi42/ctf/2019.10.07-Balsn_CTF_2019/misc-Need_some_flags_2/README.md

 are good.

-We could increase the chances of it appearing by passing `system` to `writeflag` (option `0`), since the pointer will be saved in a global variable, which will not be overwritten or garbage collected.
+We could increase the chances of it appearing by passing `system` to `writeflag` (option `0`), since the value will be saved into a global variable `flag`, which will not be overwritten or garbage collected.

 How to find the offset?
 Let's use gdb and catch the moment when the code calls `LOAD_ATTR` inside `printlist`.
-First, let's add a few things to the `Dockerfile` to enable debugging:
+First, let's add a few things to the `Dockerfile` to enable debugging (it's important to have the same environment as the actual server):

 ```
 RUN sed -i -e 's/^# deb-src /deb-src /g' /etc/apt/sources.list